Character pairing in The Lord of the Rings: A three-way pairing

-William Bettridge, writing in Mythlore, notes that critics have found Tolkien's characters "variously silly, shallow, unreal, or confusing".
+William Bettridge, writing in Mythlore in 1990, noted that critics up to that time had found Tolkien's characters "variously silly, shallow, unreal, or confusing".
 In his view "a romantic quest myth", unlike a realistic work of fiction, requires the protagonist to be apart from other characters, leading the author to create archetypes rather than subtle characterisation.
 However, he writes, characters in myths do not have to be simple-minded, and pairing allows the story to use, say, Adam and Eve in the Genesis myth "as different aspects of mankind, instead of viewing them as discrete characters".
 He notes pairings such as Aragorn (true king of Gondor) versus Denethor and Gandalf versus Saruman, but considers the "zenith" of Tolkien's character pairing to be in his counterbalancing of Frodo, Sam, and Gollum.
 He notes that all of them are "of hobbit-kind".
 The protagonist Frodo, on his own, is depicted rather simply, even "monolithic[ally]", as anguished and weighed down more or less physically by the Ring.
 But his character, Bettridge argues, is fleshed out by Sam and Gollum.
 Sam represents the good, simple, loyal, and brave part of Frodo.
 Gollum represents the evil part of Frodo's character, desiring the Ring for himself.
 Sam is intolerant of Gollum's evil, reflecting Frodo's early, unthinking attitude to the creature.
 The three of them are bound together by their hobbit nature, by their quest, by bonds of loyalty and oath, and by the Ring itself.
 Together, they paint a picture of Frodo's complex personality.

 The medievalist Alaric Hall notes the pairing of Frodo and Gollum, pointing out Gandalf's remark to Frodo that Bilbo escaped almost unscathed because of the pity and mercy which led him to spare Gollum's life: it was important to avoid the enemy's methods.
 Hall writes that Faramir and Gandalf are good where Boromir and Saruman are bad precisely because they remain innocent; this is what can overcome evil.
 For otherwise, as the Germanic myths emphasize, "heroes cannot defeat their enemies without taking something from them to themselves."
 The Ring, in particular, makes its wearer fade, and takes over their mind for evil, even if they are as powerful as Gandalf; Gandalf indeed refuses Frodo's offer of the ring, saying "For I do not wish to become like the Dark Lord himself".
 Eventually Frodo, his name meaning "wise by experience", although surprisingly resilient, becomes unable to resist; but Sam, less wise, less led by his thoughts - his name, Samwise, means "half-wise" - remains strong to the end.